OctopusDeploy/docs/docs/administration/octopus-dsc/index.md

 ## Contributing to the OctopusDSC Open-Source repository.

 :::hint
-There are two main code repositories associated with this module, the blow links will direct you to our open source GitHub page for the Server and Tentacle agent repositories respectively.
+There are two main code repositories associated with this module, the below links will direct you to our open source GitHub page for the Server and Tentacle agent repositories respectively.

 [cOctopusServer](https://github.com/OctopusDeploy/OctopusDSC/blob/master/README-cOctopusServer.md) is used to install and configure the Octopus Server.